Elizabeth Finkel: Education

-Born in 1956 in Warsaw, Poland, Ella migrated to Melbourne with her family in 1957.
+Born in 1956 in Warsaw, Poland, Finkel migrated to Melbourne with her family in 1957.
 She attended Princess Hill Primary School in North Carlton; St Kilda Park Primary School, Caulfield Central; and Mac.Robertson Girls' High School.

 In 1978, she completed a Bachelor of Science with Honours at Monash University, with a thesis on ‘Regulation of the mitochondrial genome’.
 Finkel then started a PhD in biochemistry at University of Melbourne's Department of Medicine titled "Studies of the 1,25 dihydroxyvitamin D3 receptor".

 In post-doctoral research, she spent one year in John Baxter's laboratory at the University of California San Francisco (UCSF), working on the regulation of the human growth hormone gene.
 This was followed by four years in Patrick H. O'Farrell's laboratory at UCSF, investigating the genes that sculpt a fruit fly egg into an embryo – work that was published in Nature.

 Personal life

-Ella has been married to neuroscientist, entrepreneur and former Chief Scientist of Australia Alan Finkel since 1982.
+Finkel has been married to neuroscientist, entrepreneur and former Chief Scientist of Australia Alan Finkel since 1982.
 They have two sons and live in Melbourne.
 Through the A & E Finkel Foundation the Finkels support diverse projects centred around education, research and quality journalism.